Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: The Cotangent Bundle and Differential Operators

+On the other hand, every point of the zero locus of $\mathfrak{J}$ has rank at most $2$, so all $4\times4$ Pfaffians of $J_+M$ vanish there.
+It follows, after base change to an algebraic closure and faithful-flat descent, that $p\in\sqrt{\mathfrak{J}}$.
+Hence $\mathfrak{J}$ is not radical. \end{rem}

-\begin{rem} We note that the action of $G$ on the ring of global functions on $T^*C^o$ may be thought of as the quasi-classical analogue of the minimal representation.
-And, likewise, the minimal representation of $G(F)$ on $L^2(C(F))$ may be thought of as a geometric quantization of the minimal nilpotent orbit, whose affinization is $\overline{\mathbb{O}}_{\min} = \Spec \,\kappa[T^*C^o]$.
+\begin{rem} We note that the action of $G$ on the ring of global functions on $T^*C^o$ may be thought of as the quasiclassical analogue of the minimal representation.
+Likewise, the minimal representation of $G(F)$ on $L^2(C(F))$ may be thought of as a geometric quantization of the minimal nilpotent orbit, whose affinization is $\overline{\mathbb{O}}_{\min}=\Spec\kappa[T^*C^o]$.

-It is also interesting to note that two common sources of symplectic manifolds are cotangent bundles and coadjoint orbits; Proposition \ref{CotBundDescr} shows that $\mathbb{O}_{\min}$ is (up to affinization) an example of both simultaneously. \end{rem}
+It is also interesting to note that two common sources of symplectic manifolds are cotangent bundles and coadjoint orbits; Proposition~\ref{CotBundDescr} shows that $\mathbb{O}_{\min}$ is, up to affinization, an example of both simultaneously. \end{rem}